Chimera state in neural network with the Proportional-Integral-Derivative coupling: Conclusion

 \section{Conclusion}

-\Th{This paper investigates the collective behaviors in a cell network composed of three Hopfield neurons in each cell of the network and coupled using PID (Proportional-Integral-Derivative) coupling.
-PID coupling implicitly incorporates the electrical, chemical, and magnetic properties characteristic of synapses, making it a versatile control tool extensively utilized in technology.
+This paper investigates the collective behaviors in a cell network composed of three Hopfield neurons in each cell of the network and coupled using PID (Proportional-Integral-Derivative) coupling.
+PID coupling could be used in neural network models to mimic the electrical and chemical properties of synapses, enabling the regulation of complex dynamic behaviors like synchronization, additionally, it is applied in technological controls to manage electrical and magnetic properties, echoing how synapses modulate bioelectric signals \cite{zhang2020multi}.
 The dynamics of this model reveal the emergence of synchronization between cells, chimera states, multichimera states, and traveling chimera states.
-The study identifies and characterizes these behaviors using several metrics: the order parameter measures the degree of synchronization, the local order parameter distinguishes between chimera states and synchronized states, the strength of incoherence quantifies the extent of incoherent and coherent behavior (chimera states), and the discontinuity measure detects the presence of multichimera states.}
+The study identifies and characterizes these behaviors using several metrics: the order parameter measures the degree of synchronization, the local order parameter distinguishes between chimera states and synchronized states, the strength of incoherence quantifies the extent of incoherent and coherent behavior (chimera states), and the discontinuity measure detects the presence of multichimera states.

-\Th{Furthermore, the model exhibits multistability, where the system can reside in multiple stable states under the same parameters and different initial conditions.
+Furthermore, the model exhibits multistability, where the system can reside in multiple stable states under the same parameters and different initial conditions.
 By applying a linear augmentation scheme, the study proposes a control mechanism that transitions the system from a multistable state to a monostable state.
 This control method is crucial for practical applications, ensuring the stability and predictability of the system.
 The nature of the PID coupling and the resulting dynamic behaviors demonstrate that this model possesses a rich and complex dynamical repertoire, making it particularly valuable for studying brain diseases, where understanding synchronization and desynchronization processes can provide insights into conditions such as epilepsy and Parkinson's disease.
-The findings underscore the potential of using this model as a tool for exploring neurological disorders and developing effective interventions.}
+The findings underscore the potential of using this model as a tool for exploring neurological disorders and developing effective interventions.